RaviTambade/TAP/FAQ.md

 </details>
 <details>
 <summary>How do I apply?</summary>
-It’s easy—start by filling out our application form.
+It’s easy—start by filling out [our application form](https://docs.google.com/forms/d/1AXAs1znOwd4591V6LIKyrFf4pfPFIQgGe6UWo_U6zDo/prefill/).
 Once we receive your application, the Transflower team reviews your responses and selects a limited number of candidates for a video interview.
 Then, you’ll be notified of your admission decision.
 </details>
 <details>
 <summary>Who are your instructors?</summary>
 Our instructors come from a variety of backgrounds, including Microsoft Certified Trainers, seasoned developers, bootcamp alumni, industry professionals and other tech enthusiasts.
-All instructors and course work are reviewed and approved by our  Chief Mentor, Director of Learning.
+All instructors and course work are designed, reviewed and approved by our Chief Mentor, [Ravi Tambade](https://in.linkedin.com/in/ravitambade/), Director of Transflower Learning Pvt.
+Ltd.
 </details>
 <details>
 <summary>What computer equipment do I need for bootcamp?</summary>